Terry Babcock-Lumish (Pennsylvania 1996)

-Since 2005 and across six continents, Dr. Terry Babcock-Lumish has led Islay Consulting LLC, a certified minority and women-owned small business she founded to provide strategic guidance for philanthropic foundations and other mission-driven organizations.
-In recent years, Terry has had academic affiliations that have included the University of Arizona, the University of Delaware’s Biden School of Public Policy and Administration, the Labor and Worklife Program at Harvard Law School, the Rothermere American Institute and the School of Geography and the Environment at the University of Oxford, and the United States Military Academy at West Point.
-Terry served as the founding Director of Public Policy at the Roosevelt House Public Policy Institute at Hunter College, a center dedicated to education, research, and civic engagement located in the historic New York City home of Franklin and Eleanor Roosevelt.
+Before joining the Truman Foundation, Dr. Babcock-Lumish led Islay, a certified minority and women-owned small business she founded in 2005 to provide strategic guidance for philanthropic foundations and other mission-driven organizations across six continents.
+In recent years, Dr. Babcock-Lumish held academic affiliations at the University of Arizona, the University of Delaware’s Biden School of Public Policy and Administration, the Labor and Worklife Program at Harvard Law School, the Rothermere American Institute and the School of Geography and the Environment at the University of Oxford, and the United States Military Academy at West Point, where she co-founded a civ-mil partnership with the Culinary Institute of America.
+Previously she served as the inaugural Newman Director of Public Policy at the Roosevelt House Public Policy Institute, a center dedicated to education, research, and civic engagement in the historic New York City home of Franklin and Eleanor Roosevelt.

-Terry completed her BS at Carnegie Mellon University, where she was named a Truman Scholar in 1996.
-She earned an MPA in environmental and technology policy as a Lilly Community Assistance Fellow at Indiana University’s O’Neill School of Public and Environmental Affairs.
-She received her DPhil in economic geography at the University of Oxford as a Clarendon Scholar.
+Dr. Babcock-Lumish completed her BS at Carnegie Mellon University, and earned her MPA in environmental and technology policy at the Indiana University School of Public and Environmental Affairs as a Lilly Community Assistance Fellow.
+She read her Doctor of Philosophy at the University of Oxford as a Truman and Clarendon Scholar.